juhl/genggl/readme.md

 Usage about ggl (generated C code)
 ----------------------------
-* ggl_init: ggl initializer. (it should be called after setting current GL context)
+* ggl_init: initializer. (it should be called after setting current GL context)
 * ggl_bind: binding ggl functions (actually you can use ggl functions by calling this function)
 * you can check extensions easily with provided struct. (ex. gglcaps._GL_EXT_texture3D)
 * there are additional platform dependent version (usage is same as above)